 This forum will address IP issues that influence the strategies implemented by in-house counsel.
 We will discuss what works, what doesn’t work, and the trends impacting critical business and legal decisions.

 Walk away with sharpened insight on how best to address the challenges you face while expanding your network of IP professionals.

 With rising costs of research and development, pressure on companies to contain costs and more avenues to attack patents, the job of a patent practitioner is ever more complex and challenging.
 We will explore strategies for securing high-quality patents from the earliest stages.
 This panel will discuss tips on things to do during prosecution which will place patent owners in a stronger position to use their patents down the road in litigation or licensing efforts.

 Playing Brand Offense and Defense [Trademark Panel Discussion]

 Since company valuation is increasingly dependent on brand value and goodwill, it is crucial for companies to develop and market a family of products that consumers love and relate to, for more than simply the product itself.
 Doing so requires the involvement of multiple business units and stakeholders, from creation to launch and beyond.
 This panel will discuss key considerations and best practices so that you can maximize the revenue and longevity of your brand.

 The panelists will also take questions from the audience.

 Enforcement in Emerging Markets

-Knock-off companies are springing up in emerging markets, such as Malaysia and Turkey, affecting US companies in all industries.
+Knock-off companies are springing up in emerging markets, affecting US companies in all industries.
 Are IP enforcement systems up to par in these markets?
 What remedies are available?
+What can US companies do to maximize protection in emerging markets?
 This panel will discuss the status of IP systems in emerging countries and what they have done to thwart and/or litigate against copycats.

 Ethics Considerations for the Modern Day Patent Practitioner